Greek–Turkish earthquake diplomacy

-Greek aid
+Origins in 1999

-Successive earthquakes
+İzmit earthquake in August

-On August 17, 1999, at 3:02 am, Turkey experienced a very large earthquake centered around the Gölcük and Arifiye areas in Adapazarı.
+On 17 August 1999, at 3:02 a.m. local time, Turkey experienced a very large earthquake centered around the Gölcük and Arifiye areas in Kocaeli snd Sakarya (Adapazarı) provinces.
 The most severely affected area was the industrial city of İzmit.
 The İzmit earthquake registered 7.6 on the moment magnitude scale, lasted for 45 seconds, and had a maximum Mercalli intensity of IX (Violent).
 The official number of casualties was about 17,000, although the numbers could be above 35,000.
-Three hundred thousand people were left homeless and the financial cost is estimated at about 3 billion dollars.
+Three hundred thousand people were left homeless and the financial cost is estimated at 3 billion dollars.
 Turkey's largest city, Istanbul, was also affected with many buildings damaged and deaths amounting to dozens of people.
 The rupture passed through major cities that are among the most industrialized and urban areas of the country, including oil refineries, several car companies, and the navy headquarters and arsenal in Gölcük, thus increasing the severity of the life and property loss.

-Greek reaction and aid management
+Greek response

 The main characteristic of this particular human crisis was the difficulty of the Turkish authorities to apply any rational planning because of the magnitude of the disaster, and the fact that the majority of the Greek initiatives were undertaken not only by the government, but mainly and most importantly by local authorities, NGOs and individuals.

 Greece was the first foreign country to pledge aid and support to Turkey.
 Within hours of the earthquake, the Greek Ministry of Foreign Affairs had contacted their counterparts in Turkey, and the minister sent his personal envoys to Turkey.
-On August 17, 1999, and on November 13, 1999, the Greek Ministry of Public Order sent a rescue team of 24 people and two trained rescue dogs.
+On 17 August 1999, and on 13 November 1999, the Greek Ministry of Public Order sent a rescue team of 24 people and two trained rescue dogs.
 The Ministry also sent fire extinguishing planes to help with putting out the fire in the Tupras refinery.
 The Secretariat of Civil Protections (working under the auspices of the Greek Ministry of Interior Affairs) had previously sent a fully equipped medical team of 11 people, four of whom were doctors as well as thousands of tents, mobile hospital units, ambulances, medicine, water, clothes, foods and blankets.
 The Greek Ministry of Defence readied three C-130 planes for transportation of the Greek rescue team along with the equipment and the medicines.
-On August 18, 1999, the Ministry of Health set up three units for blood donations.
+On 18 August 1999, the Ministry of Health set up three units for blood donations.
 The same day aid was sent by the National and Kapodistrian University of Athens.
-On August 19, 1999, the Greek Ministry of Foreign Affairs set up three receiving stations in Athens, Thessaloniki and Komotini, whose purpose was the gathering of the citizens' spontaneous help.
-After August 19, the hospitals of Komotini and Xanthi set up their own units for blood donations, and the Church of Greece initiated a fund raiser.
+On 19 August 1999, the Greek Ministry of Foreign Affairs set up three receiving stations in Athens, Thessaloniki and Komotini, whose purpose was the gathering of the citizens' spontaneous help.
+After 19 August, the hospitals of Komotini and Xanthi set up their own units for blood donations, and the Church of Greece initiated a fund raiser.